H8991/rock-paper-scissors/README.md

-# rock-paper-scissors Project from TOP (The Odin Project)
+#This is a rock-paper-scissors project from TOP (The Odin Project).